 At anchor outside Jan Mayen in 2012.

-An art form in itself, which we have not yet fully mastered.
+Anchoring is an art form in itself, which we have not yet fully mastered.
 We had massive problems with a poor performing anchor in Svalbard during the 2015 expedition.
-Based on previous experience, we have upgraded to a 2o kgs Spade anchor, as well as an electrical Lofrans X2 windlass and 30 meters of chain, followed by 70 meters of rope. .
+Based on previous experience, we have upgraded to a 20 kgs Spade anchor, as well as an electrical Lofrans X2 windlass and 30 meters of chain, followed by 70 meters of rope. .

-In addition, we have two x 100 meters Dyneema rope for mooring the boat to shore, as well as traditional nylon ropes should it be required.
+In addition, we have 2 x 100 meters Dyneema rope for mooring the boat to shore, as well as traditional nylon ropes should they be required.
 For longer trips we always carry a laser range finder to facilitate anchoring.

 New Yanmar engine incoming.
 A critical component in any sailboat.

 A new Yanmar 3YM30 AE was fitted in 2015, replacing the old Yanmar 3YM30 which was operating flawlessly until then.
 The engine is a critical component, as we often operate in lee-shore conditions and also rely on it when entering port in strong wind conditions.
-29 HP is well suited for our purpose, offering less then 2 liters per hour, when steaming at 5,5 knots.
+29 HP is well suited for our purpose, offering less than 2 litres per hour, when steaming at 5, 5 knots.

-The engine problems we have had to date, has all been related to contaminated diesel, a problem that is not related to the engnine itself.
-To avoid future problems, we will install a separate drainage valve in the main tank.
+The engine problems we have had to date have all been related to contaminated diesel, a problem which is not related to the engine itself.
+To avoid future problems, we plan to install a separate drainage valve in the main tank.

 We have a rope cutter on the cutlass bearing.
 This minimize risk of catching lobster traps when approaching anchorages at night.
 Finally, we have a foldable propeller.